hychen/mycv/README.md

-My resume and Curriculum Vitae.
+My resume and Curriculum Vitae in YAML format.